 You eat a diet high in cholesterol and fats.

 You may also have this test if you had high or borderline cholesterol on an earlier

 blood test.
 Your healthcare provider may want to check to see whether medicine, diet,

 exercise, and other lifestyle changes are helping lower your cholesterol.

 What other tests might I have along with this test?

-Your healthcare provider may also order other blood tests to find out your HDL ("good")
+You may need other blood tests to find out your HDL ("good") cholesterol, LDL ("bad")

 What do my test results mean?